HaMerotz LaMillion 5: Leg 9 (India → South Korea)

-For this leg's Double Battle, one team member had to dress a mouse and the team member from the opposing team dressed as a cat.
+For this leg's Duel, one team member had to dress a mouse and the team member from the opposing team dressed as a cat.
 Their respective partners had to guide them through a maze to achieve their objectives – for the Mouse team, they had to find the block of cheese and for the Cat team, they had to find the mouse.
 Whichever team achieved their objective first won the point.
 The first team to win two matches received their next clue, while the losers had to wait for the next team to arrive.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.